galinaalperovich/kaggle-crime-sf/README.md

-# Kaggle task "Crime classification in San Francisco"
+# Kaggle competition "Crime classification in San Francisco"
-Semestral work on subject "Bio-inspired algorithms", CVUT FEL

-May 2016, Alperovich Galina

 URL of the competition: https://www.kaggle.com/c/sf-crime

-### Structure of the project:
+### Structure of the repo:

 * **report.pdf** - description of the tasks, feature engeneering process, description of suggested solution and comparison of different classifiaction algorithms